MicrosoftDocs/mesh-docs/mesh/Create/Getting started/mesh-101.md

     resource owner should make one for you.

-2. **Content Contributor role.** Your Azure Admin or Mesh world owner must add your work account as a content contributor for each Mesh world you want to upload a template to.
+2. **Content Contributor role.** Your Azure Admin or Mesh world owner must add your work account as a Content Contributor for each Mesh world you want to upload an Environment to.

-For more information, see our document titled *Custom Worlds -- IT Admin Guide*.
+For more information, see our  IT
+Admin Guide*.

 ## Chapter 1: Set things up for Mesh